lohumiaditi/gm-agent/README.md

-Here's a fun README for your project:

----

-# 💌 AutoBae: The AI Agent
+# 💌 AutoBae: Your AI-assisted Love Bot.

 > An AI that loves your boyfriend on your behalf.
 Responsibly.